Advertisement

 Shanghai on New Year's Eve is a little different from most places you've probably lived.
 There's no single countdown square (no Times Square moment), no city‑wide fireworks broadcast, and definitely no universally agreed "best party spot."
 What you will find is a city that lights up in its own way: hotel bars with skyline vistas, boutique clubs holding their breath for midnight, and neighbourhood hangouts bubbling with their own brand of low‑key chaos.

-Below, the questions people actually ask — where to go, what to expect, when to book, and how to survive New Year's Eve in Shanghai without losing your phone, your friends, or your will to celebrate.
+Below are the questions people actually ask — where to go, what to expect, when to book, and how to survive New Year's Eve in Shanghai without losing your phone, your friends, or your will to celebrate.

 Will there be fireworks on the Bund?